Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

 # Goal for this Project
 Welcome to Macramé Quiz.
-This quiz is created to test your knowledge about Macramé.
+Reason for choosing a quiz for my project is to test the knowledge of the person therefore I have added some history questions and some questions from the present times.
-I have added some history questions and some questions from the present times.
+This project also directly connects with my first project "The Knots".

 ![Responsive Displays](assets/images/webpage/responsiveness.JPG)